 Quick Start

-Each and every request to the Arcadia Signal APIs needs to be authenticated, which is how we know who is making the call and how we can keep your data private.
+Every request to the Arcadia Signal APIs must be authenticated—this is how we know who is making the call and how we keep your data private.
 If you don't have one yet, your first step is to create your own Arcadia User Account.
-So please go do it now!
+Please go ahead and do that now!

-Once you have your own User Account, you then need to either join an existing Organization or create a new one.
+Once you have your own User Account, you need to either join an existing Organization or create a new one.
 An Organization is your team or company (we often call them "Orgs" for short).
 Each API call to Arcadia is associated with one Org.
-Furthermore, the APIs that store and share data do so at an Org level; only the Org that created the data can later see and manage it.
-We have a 14-day free trial if your company or team is not yet a paying customer or does not yet have an Org.
+Furthermore, the APIs that store and share data do so at an Org level—only the Org that created the data can later see and manage it.
+We offer a 14-day free trial if your company or team is not yet a paying customer or does not yet have an Org.

-So let's give your User Account membership to an Org.
+Let's give your User Account membership to an Org.
 Log in to Dash and navigate to the Org Settings page.
-Here you have the option of creating a brand new Org (including inviting other team members to it), or you can request membership to an existing Org that matches your email domain, where one already exists.
-Note your User Account can be a member of more than one Org if that makes sense for you.
+Here you have the option of creating a brand new Org (including inviting other team members to it), or you can request membership to an existing Org that matches your email domain, if one already exists.
+Note that your User Account can be a member of more than one Org if that makes sense for you.
 Go ahead and either create an Org or request membership of one.
-You will get a confirmation email when the Org's administrator approves your request.
+You will receive a confirmation email when the Org's administrator approves your request.

 Once you belong to an Org, you can move on to the next step.

 The actual credentials you use when making an Arcadia Signal API call belong to an Application (or App for short).
-This App in turn belongs to the Org from above.
-Often our customers will create multiple Apps, say, for test vs production or for mobile vs web.
+This App, in turn, belongs to the Org from above.
+Often our customers create multiple Apps—for example, for test vs. production or for mobile vs. web.
 You can have as many Apps as you want.
-You manage your organization apps in the Org Applications page in Dash.
-Either click on the "Create Application" button or select one of the existing Apps that you'd like to use credentials for.
+You manage your organization apps on the Org Applications page in Dash.
+Either click the "Create Application" button or select one of the existing Apps for which you'd like to use credentials.

 API Credentials & Authentication

-OK, enough messing about!
+Okay, enough preparation!
 Let's make an API call.
-From the command line (swapping out your own appId and appKey) ...
+From the command line (substituting your own appId and appKey)...

 curl -u APP_ID:APP_KEY https://api.genability.com/rest/echo/hello